 The local mussels are also on the dinner menu and the seafood dish is one of the dishes Prepkitchen is most famous for.
 The dinner menu also has other heartier sounding option like mustard braised pork cheeks with lentils, asparagus and carrots; and seared albacore with potato salad, pickled beets, sauce ravigot, watercress and avocado.
 There are also lighter small plate options like harissa shrimp with fava beans and kale sprouts or a roasted beet and spinach salad with Satsuma, avocado, goat cheese, almonds and balsamic vinaigrette.

-Despite the delicious entrees with unique ingredients, my favorite part of Prepkitchen was the ambiance.
+Despite the delicious entrees with unique ingredients, our favorite part of Prepkitchen was the ambiance.
 It reminded me of a trendy library that you would find in a castle remodeled for the 21st century.
 The indoor dining room is small and intimate, but is light filled and airy.
 Bookshelves line the far wall and a collection of books provide fun titles to read during your meal.

 Outside, you’ll find more seating on the covered patio that looks out onto Camino Del Mar, the main boulevard that runs through the heart of downtown Del Mar.